Frequently Asked Questions

 - The Chancellor reviewed the report and selected option two – adopting a smoke-free campus policy.

-Question: Are you considering the needs and perspectives of all different groups on campus?
+Question: Did you consider the needs and perspectives of all different groups on campus?

 During fall and spring semesters, meetings were held with many campus organizations; including different official university committees and groups, organizations involving various colleges, and registered student organizations.
 These meetings 1) informed members of the campus community about how the decision to become smoke-free occurred, 2) provided information about the implementation process; and 3) elicited input to help make the process as gentle as possible.